What Is Total Addressable Market (TAM)? [+Calculator]

 People often speak about TAM alongside SAM and SOM.

 Acronym overload, right?

 So let’s break each one of them down so we know exactly what we’re talking about.

-SOM is the segment of your SAM you can realistically capture.
+SOM is a Serviceable Obtainable Market.
+It is the segment of your SAM you can realistically capture.

-Here’s an example from a graduate recruitment agency in London, UK:
+Here’s an example of TAM calculation from a graduate recruitment agency in London, UK:

-Top-down relies on gathering macroeconomic data from third-party organisations.
+Top-down relies on gathering macroeconomic data from third-party organizations.
 This type of data pre-exists and can be easily sourced from a variety of websites and institutions.

 Because the data comes from third parties, it may not be entirely accurate.

 The top-down method also doesn’t account for disruptive products that alter or create brand new markets due to their popularity (e.g. the Uber app dramatically increased the number of people making taxi rides per year).